microsoft/hands-on-lab-github-copilot/docs/workshop.md

 ---

-# Basics of Github Copilot
+# Basics of GitHub Copilot

 ## Checking if GitHub Copilot is Activated